self-actuated/vmmeter-action/README.md

         - uses: self-actuated/vmmeter-action@master
 ```

+The `alexellis/setup-arkade` action is required to install arkade, which is used to download the vmmeter binary used by `vmmeter-action`.

 ## Inputs via `with`:

 * `createSummary` - defaults to `true` and adds the results to the job summary, if set to false, the results will be printed to the console only.